Jeremiah Abraham

 Jeremiah Abraham is a Filipino-American film producer, Broadway producer, and marketing executive.

-Early life

-Born in Manila, Abraham moved to Los Angeles at five.
-He later attended UC Irvine, where he received his Bachelor of Science in Computer Engineering, and the University of Southern California, where he received his Master of Communication Management with a concentration in Digital and Online Communities.

-Career

-In 2011, Abraham worked in various divisions at Warner Bros.
-Entertainment, where he managed global digital marketing for projects such as LEGO Video Games, Batman Arkham, and Scribblenauts.

-In 2016, Abraham left Warner Bros. to work with Condé Nast Entertainment.

-In March 2020, he launched Tremendous Communications, a PR & marketing agency that works with entertainment studios in Hollywood including Hulu, Sony Pictures, and ABS-CBN.

-Abraham is also a co-producer for Sony's Yellow Rose and Lingua Franca, which were distributed by Ava DuVernay's Array Now.
+Abraham is a co-producer for Sony's Yellow Rose and Lingua Franca, which were distributed by Ava DuVernay's Array Now.

 In 2022, it was announced that Abraham would produce the series Conception for ABS-CBN.

 Abraham is a co-producer on the Broadway show Here Lies Love.